Extreme Stochastic Variational Inference: Distributed and Asynchronous: Introduction

 \section{Introduction}

 In recent years, variational inference (VI) has emerged as a powerful technique for parameter estimation in a wide variety of Bayesian models \cite{WaiJor08}, \cite{BleKucMca16}.
 One attractive property of VI is that it reduces parameter estimation to the task of optimizing a objective function, often with a well defined ``structure''.
 This opens up the possibility of bringing to bear mature tools from optimization to tackle massive problems.

-In this paper we will primarily focus on mixture models, a large and important class of models in machine learning.
+In this paper, we will primarily focus on {\it mixture models}, a large and important class of latent variable models in machine learning which involve {\it local and global variables}.
 Traditionally, VI in mixture models involves alternating between updating global variables and local variables.
 Both these operations involve accessing all the data points.
 Large datasets are usually stored on disk, and the cost of accessing every datapoint to perform updates is prohibitively high.
 Consequently, application of Bayesian methods was limited to small and medium sized datasets.